UCSB-GeoGuessr/UCSB-GeoGuessr/README.md

 	4. Play Again
 	•	Simple “Next Round” or “Play Again” button to load another random location.

-This MVP does not require user accounts, leaderboards, or sophisticated design.
-It’s purely functional: show location → guess → reveal distance.

 3. Steps to Achieve This

-Below is a general roadmap, with each phase building upon the previous.

 Phase 1: Set Up the Basics